NATIONAL FISH & WILDLIFE FOUNDATION

 The TSP Program was begun in July 2003 by NMACD and consists of three components:

 1. An employee program under which NMACD employs technical service providers (Farm Bill Program Employees) who provide program and technical assistance to help NRCS and SWCD’s carry out the Farm Bill Programs.
-NMACD employs an average of 16-20 employees in New Mexico who are assigned to local NRCS field offices in cooperation with SWCDs.
+NMACD employs an average of 12-15 employees in New Mexico who are assigned to local NRCS field offices in cooperation with SWCDs.

 2. The District Capacity Building Program functions under agreements between NMACD and participating SWCD’s.
 Under this program, the participating SWCD employs and supervises a Farm Bill Program Employee who works part time for the SWCD and part time for the local NRCS Field Office.
 NMACD reimburses the SWCD for the time for which the employee works for NRCS.
-There are currently seven SWCDs participating in this program, employing five employees.
+There are currently five SWCDs participating in this program, employing four employees.

-3. The use of "on-demand" specialists who are self-employed individuals who provide special technical assistance on an as-needed basis.
-These specialists provide assistance to meet peak workload needs such as field status reviews and determinations, assistance with brush control applications, and other technical assistance needs.
-Over twenty former NRCS conservationists, nine professional archaeologists, and a number of other professional conservationists work under agreements with NMACD to provide this assistance.
+3. The use of "on-demand" specialists are self-employed individuals who provide special technical assistance on an as-needed basis.
+These specialists provide technical assistance to meet workload needs for NRCS and other Conservation Agencies.
+Over twenty professional conservationists, eight professional archaeologists, and a number of other professional individuals work under agreements with NMACD to provide assistance for natural resources conservation programs.
+For information concerning the NMACD’s Farm Bill Technical Service Provider Program, contact:

 Troy Hood, NMACD TSP Administrative Coordinator